 The DF-16 (Dong Feng-16 / CSS-11) is a road-mobile, solid-fueled, short-range ballistic missile developed and deployed by China.
-It was first publicly displayed during a Chinese military parade in 2015.
+China first publicly displayed the missile during a 2015 military parade.

 DF-16 at a Glance

-Development of the DF-16 began in the mid-2000s.
-It was likely a replacement to China’s older DF-15 and DF-11 SRBMs, which date back to the 1990s and 1970s, respectively.1 Imagery of the DF-16 was first revealed on Chinese websites in September 2012.
-China, however, did not officially unveil the the missile until a September 2015 military parade in Beijing.2
+Images of the DF-16 first appeared on Chinese websites in September 2012.
+China, however, did not officially unveil the missile until a September 2015 military parade in Beijing.2

 The DF-16 is a two-stage solid-fueled, road-mobile, short-range ballistic missile.
 It has a diameter of 1.2 m and can carry a 1,000 kg payload between 800-1,000 km.
 It can be equipped with up to three MIRV high explosive, nuclear, or submunition warheads.